nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

   * 3a1.
-InventoryBook shows an error message.
+OneShelf shows an error message.

         Use case resumes at step 2.

 * 3b.
 The given data to edit is invalid.

   * 3b1.
-InventoryBook shows an error message.
+OneShelf shows an error message.

         Use case resumes at step 2.

 * 3c.
-InventoryBook detects a duplicate after editing.
+OneShelf detects a duplicate after editing.

   * 3c1.
-InventoryBook shows an error message.
+OneShelf shows an error message.

         Use case resumes at step 2.